 Reduced liability concerns

-Technology enhances safety — it doesn’t replace skilled craftsmanship.
+Technology enhances safety without replacing skilled craftsmanship.

 One of the most valuable benefits of modern roofing systems is long-term tracking.